-In this Novartis sponsored DIAL webinar series, Dr Helmut Brath, Professor Dr Xavier Cos and Professor Chantal Mathieu address key issues around the important role of the physician in maintaining long-term medication adherence, the need for improved communication with patients and how individualising treatment can all help optimise diabetes treatment.
+In previous instalments of the Novartis sponsored DIAL webinar series, Dr Helmut Brath, Professor Dr Xavier Cos and Professor Chantal Mathieu address key issues around the important role of the physician in maintaining long-term medication adherence, the need for improved communication with patients and how individualising treatment can all help optimise diabetes treatment.

 Is it time to do more?
 Dr Helmut Brath looks at the physician and patient barriers to treatment and discusses how to find a walkable way to help patients achieve their goals.